• facebook

 • As per the report by Microsoft 365 Security Blind Spot, 85% of organizations witnessed email data breach in 2020.

-• Email data breaches are a significant concern associated with EOP, eroding trust among many companies.
-Third-party tools like Kernel Export Office 365 to PST come to the rescue.
-This tool efficiently backs up mailbox data from Microsoft 365, Office 365, on-premises Exchange, and hosted Exchange, saving emails in various formats.
-With this tool, you can safeguard your email server from threats like virus-laden spam emails and malware attacks, making it the ideal choice to secure Office 365 mailboxes.
+• An email data breach is a major concern with EOP, and hence it is not trusted by most companies.
+Here comes into the picture, third-party tools.
+One such tool is Kernel Export Office 365 to PST.
+This tool backs up the entire mailbox data of Microsoft 365, Office 365, on-premises Exchange, and hosted Exchange.
+All the backup emails are saved in various output formats.
+With this tool, you do not have to worry if your email server is affected by virus links from spam emails, malware, or malicious attacks.
+So, it is the best way to secure Office 365 mailboxes.

 Summary